-1. All residential refuse containers must be placed in their proper collection location by 6:00 am on collection day.
+1. All residential refuse containers must be placed in their proper collection location by 6:30 am on collection day.
 If that location is a curbside location the container must be removed within 24 hours of collection.

-2. Automated refuse carts shall not be placed within four feet of any obstacle that prevents unobstructive access, such as telephone poles, additional refuse carts, parked cars, signs, trees, recycling bins, fire hydrants, recycling bins, fences, snow banks, etc. Carts shall be placed with the lid opening and identification number facing the street.
+2. Automated refuse carts shall not be placed within four feet of any obstacle that prevents unobstructive access, such as telephone poles, additional refuse carts, parked cars, signs, trees, recycling carts, fire hydrants, , fences, snow banks, etc. Carts shall be placed with the lid opening and identification number facing the street.
 Carts must be placed on a flat surface; do not place them on top of any object including snow banks.
 Carts not meeting these requirements will be charged a service fee for the driver to move the container(s) for servicing.

 3. All refuse must be bagged and tied.
 Lids on the containers should be closed.
 If the lid is not closed and refuse falls out of the cart while it is being emptied the resident will be charged for extra refuse according to the fee schedule.
 Extra bags of refuse should be placed at least four feet from the automated cart.
-Extra volume will also be charged to the resident based on the fee schedule.
+Extra volume will also be charged to the property owner based on the fee schedule.

-4. Each household will be issued one 48-gallon cart at no cost.
+4. Each household will be issued one 48-gallon refuse cart at no cost.
 This cart is the property of the City of Red Wing and shall not be removed from the address if the resident should move.
 The cart shall only be removed from the property by duly authorized personnel of the Solid Waste Department.
-If the cart is stolen, the resident shall report the theft to the Red Wing Police Department and the Solid Waste Department.
+If the cart is stolen, the resident shall report the theft to the Red Wing Police Department and the Public Works Department.
 The property owner will be responsible for the replacement cost of the cart.
 The Solid Waste Department will maintain an automated cart in good working condition upon notification by the resident that repairs are needed.
 Damage to the automated carts due to negligence by the property owner shall result in a fee being assessed for repair or replacement costs.

 5. Carts will be emptied once per week.
 If a single 48-gallon cart is not sufficient for the amount of refuse generated weekly, residents may request additional carts or a larger cart.
 Residents will be charged according to the fee schedule.
 Residents who generate more than 48 gallons of refuse on three or more occasions in a single month will be required to increase the size of their container.